dataluscorp/browser/js/src/doc/Debugger/Tutorial-Breakpoint.md

-    Since both the Scratchpad's global object and the debuggee window are now gone, the `Debugger` instances will be garbage collected, since they can no longer have any visible effect on Firefox's behavior.
+    Since both the Scratchpad's global object and the debuggee window are now gone, the `Debugger` instances will be garbage collected, since they can no longer have any visible effect on Datalus's behavior.
 The `Debugger` API tries to interact with garbage collection as transparently as possible; for example, if both a `Debugger.Object` instance and its referent are not reachable, they will both be